valpackett/sweetroll/README.md

 ## TODO

 - frontend
+	- [ ] bring back the atom feed
+	- [ ] pushover notifications on new/updated mentions
   - [ ] color themes (w/ postcss on the fly)
 - micropub
   - [ ] JWT scopes authorization
   - [ ] draft flag → draft tag and private acl
-  - [ ] separate media endpoint app with upload to openstack/s3, thumbnails, exif metadata extraction
+  - [ ] separate media endpoint app with upload to openstack/s3, thumbnails, metadata extraction, video conversion
   - [ ] syndication to other micropub endpoints e.g. for silo.pub
 - webmention
   - [ ] fix all the things